ncbi/histonedb/README.md

 ## Setup ##

-If you want to test the server on your own machine, you must make sure have all of the dependencies listed above and follow these steps.
+If you want to test the server on your own machine, you must make sure have all of the dependencies listed above, or if you have Ubuntu 18.04 and greater you can pass the instrustions from [requirements](system_setup/REQUIREMENTS.md).

+Then follow these steps:

 1) Create MySQL database, and store the login information in the file  HistoneDB/NCBI_databse_info.txt, which is formatted in the following way (key = value):
 ```